-- (1) sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex;
+- 1. sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral anal, whether between persons of the same or opposite sex;

-- (2) bestiality;
+- 2. bestiality;

-- (3) masturbation;
+- 3. masturbation;

-- (4) sadistic or masochistic abuse; or
+- 4. sadistic or masochistic abuse; or

-- (5) lascivious exhibition of the genitals or pubic area of any person.
+- 5. lascivious exhibit of the anus, genitals, or pubic area of any person.